UnmappedStack/TacOS/README.md

 Please note that TacOS is a hobby toy OS and is not complete enough for real usage.
 It has multiple known bugs.

+I have a Discord server for PotatOS where I will share most updates, and you can also get help with your own OSDev project or just have a chat.
+You can join [here](https://discord.gg/hPg9S2F2nD).

 ## Quickstart
 To build and run TacOS, simply run in your shell:
 ```